 - when you submit declarations relating to the GGSS;

-- when you contact us with an enquiry relating to the GGSS scheme and regulations;
+- when you contact us with an email, telephone or written enquiry relating to the GGSS scheme and regulations;

-- when you submit periodic data or declarations as per your ongoing obligations under this scheme;
+- when you submit periodic data or declarations via the GGSS Portal as per your ongoing obligations under this scheme;

-- during any subsequent audit, for example an audit of an accredited injection/AD site;
+- during any subsequent audit, for example an audit of a registered injection/AD site;

 - when it is necessary to verify your identity (ID verification).